microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 To go further, we will use the principle of data ingestion by device clusters, and different pushes.

-This will allow us to see much more complete data using the [Microshare Standards](/docs/2/technical/data-format/microshare-standards).
+This will allow us to see much more complete data using the [Microshare® Standards](/docs/2/technical/data-format/microshare-standards).

-And we will also explain what the [IoT data](/docs/2/technical/data-format/microshare-standards) is that you can also find when you go through the Microshare Devices Clusters.
+And we will also explain what the [IoT data](/docs/2/technical/data-format/microshare-standards) is that you can also find when you go through the Microshare® Devices Clusters.
 Or some [Ipso data](/docs/2/technical/data-format/microshare-standards) too.